Payback: Trump ousts officials who testified on impeachment

 “You think I’m supposed to be happy with him?”
 Trump told reporters on the South Lawn of the White House.
 “I’m not. … They are going to be making that decision.”

+Rep. Lee Zeldin, R-N.Y., tweeted that Vindman “should not be inside the National Security Council any longer.
+It’s not about retaliation.
+It’s because he cannot be trusted, he disagrees with the President’s policies, & his term there is coming to an end regardless.”

-“The White House is running a two for one special today on deep state leakers,” Rep. Paul Gosar, an Arizona Republican, wrote on Twitter.
+News that both Vindman twins had been ousted led Rep. Paul Gosar, R-Ariz., to tweet, “The White House is running a two for one special today on deep state leakers.”

-A Twitter account used by the president’s reelection campaign, @TrumpWarRoom, claimed Vindman leaked information to the whistleblower whose complaint about Trump’s call ignited the investigation, and “colluded with Democrats to start the partisan impeachment coup.”

-Former Trump NSC official Tim Morrison testified that others had brought concerns that Vindman may have leaked something.
-Vindman, in his own congressional testimony, denied leaking any information.

 Defense Secretary Mark Esper was asked what the Pentagon would do to ensure that Vindman faces no retribution.
 “We protect all of our service members from retribution or anything like that,” Esper said.
 “We’ve already addressed that in policy and other means.”